TileDB-Inc/TileDB/format_spec/FORMAT_SPEC.md

 * The current TileDB array format version number is **22** (`uint32_t`).
   * Other structures might be versioned separately.
-  * Readers should ignore files that do not follow the respective format specification.
+  * While listing directories, readers should ignore files that do not follow the expected format for each respective case.
 * Data written by TileDB and referenced in this document is **little-endian** with the following exceptions: